pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 The SCIM client will map to the RM/RC/RU and the Server will map into RS.

 ##### Resource Object creation from a Creation Entity
-In this model we will have a Client that is going to provide information about a RO and its RA to a Server, can also be called as Service Provider in [RFC 7643] and [RFC 7644], in this model the Client is just responsible for a limit set of attributes and do not do any management overall, and the Resource management function resides on the Server.
+In this model we will have a Client that is going to provide information about a RO and its RA to a Server, can also be called as Service Provider in [RFC7643] and [RFC7644], in this model the Client is just responsible for a limit set of attributes and do not do any management overall, and the Resource management function resides on the Server.

 ~~~~~~~~
 +--------------+                                   +---------------+